-This document is by no means comprehensive, but instead serves as a rough guide to the material we have discussed on contract law.
+This document is by no means comprehensive, but instead serves as a rough guide to the material we have discussed on contract law and tort law.
 I would suggest that you use other study aids as well (such as the lecture slides, discussion handouts, textbook, and exams from previous semesters) in your study for the midterm.